Flexor digiti minimi brevis muscle of foot

-The flexor digiti minimi brevis (flexor brevis minimi digiti, flexor digiti quinti brevis) lies under the metatarsal bone on the little toe, and resembles one of the interossei.
+The flexor digiti minimi brevis (flexor brevis minimi digiti, flexor digiti quinti brevis) lies under the metatarsal bone of the little toe, and resembles one of the interossei.

-It arises from the base of the fifth metatarsal bone, and from the sheath of the fibularis longus; its tendon is inserted into the lateral side of the base of the first phalanx of the fifth toe.
+It originates from the base of the fifth metatarsal bone, and from the sheath of the fibularis longus; its tendon is inserted into the base of the first phalanx of the fifth toe on its lateral side.

-Occasionally a few of the deeper fibers are inserted into the lateral part of the distal half of the fifth metatarsal bone; these are described by some as a distinct muscle, the opponens digiti quinti.